 Silicon Excess: Possible Risks and Preventive Measures

 Excess silicon in the human body is a rare occurrence, as it does not accumulate in tissues and is easily excreted in urine.
-However, prolonged inhalation of dust containing silicon can lead to a serious disease called silicosis.
+However, prolonged inhalation of dust containing silicon can lead to a serious disease—silicosis.

-To prevent excess silicon, protective equipment should be used when working with silicon-containing materials, and the quality of drinking water should be monitored to exclude excessive silicon intake.
+To prevent silicon excess, personal protective equipment should be used when working with silicon-containing materials, and the quality of drinking water should be monitored to avoid excessive silicon intake.

 Thus, silicon is safe for humans in normal amounts, and its toxicity only manifests at very high doses, which cannot be achieved through normal diet.